rspace-os/api-tutorial/sharing.md

  Once we have identified what we want to share, and who with, we can create the body of the request.
 An example is in [sharePost.json](tutorial-data/sharingContent/sharePost.json), which shows how to share 2 items with 2 groups and a user, with varying permissions.

  At least one user or group must be specified, and at least one item to share.
-If no folder ID is set, and no permission, then the the item will be shared with `READ` permission into the top-level shared folder of the group.
+If no folder ID is set, and no permission, then the default is that the item will be shared with `READ` permission into the top-level shared folder of the group.

  Here is an example of the minimal request body required to share 1 item with a group: